bruceravel/demeter/documentation/Athena/params/constrain.rst

 parameters.
 All of the parameters associated with background removal are in one box, all the Fourier transform parameters are in another box, and so on.
-The labels at the top of each box are sensitive to mouse clicks much like the entry box labels.
-A right click posts a context menu, as shown in the picture below.
+The labels at the top of each box are sensitive to :mark:`rightclick,..` mouse clicks much like the entry box labels.
+A :mark:`rightclick,..` right click posts a context menu, as shown in the picture below.

 .. _fig-paramgroup:
 .. figure:: ../../_images/param_group.png